David Game College: Courses of study

+Retake programmes

+David Game College offers one-year intensive retake programmes for both GCSE and A Level students, designed to improve examination outcomes within a condensed timeframe.

+Sabrewing adaptive learning programme

+In 2024, David Game College launched the Sabrewing Programme, an AI-enabled adaptive learning system that in some cases replaces traditional teaching for selected resit students.
+The system assesses students’ knowledge gaps to generate personalised learning pathways and functions as a form of virtual tutor.

 Accreditation

 The college is inspected by Ofsted, the Government body responsible for monitoring standards in education.
 In its most recent inspection the teaching, pupil's achievements and behaviour was described as Outstanding in all five areas in its latest inspection.
+From 2023, the College became a member of the Independent Schools Association (ISA) and all future inspections will be covered by the Independent Schools Inspectorate(ISI).

 The college has also been awarded Tier 4 Sponsor status by the UK Visas and Immigration (UKVI).